8th – 11th November 2021

 Monday 8th November

-Our flight will land in Florence late morning and we will take our coach to Siena, arriving in time for a late lunch.
+Our flight will land in Florence early afternoon and we will take our coach to Siena.
 Once we have settled into our hotel we will begin exploring this beautiful city by walking its winding streets to the famous Piazza del Campo.
 The site of the famous Palio horse race, this is the ideal place to discuss the rich history of the city and its particular system of rule whose legacy is still felt in the city today.
 Dinner will be at an excellent restaurant near to the hotel.

 Tuesday 9th November